uncefact/vckit/website/versioned_docs/version-1.0.0-beta/overview/verifiable_credentials.md

 <Disclaimer />

-Key Components of Verifiable Credentials: Building Trust in Cross-Border Trade

 Verifiable credentials are at the core of secure and efficient cross-border trade, facilitating the exchange of trusted information between trading partners, customs authorities, and regulatory bodies.
 In this concise overview, we will explore the key components of verifiable credentials and their significance in the context of cross-border trade.

 1. Credential Issuer, Holder, and Verifier Roles: